 Saha – Didier Drogba if he actually was injured all the time, instead of just pretending to be.

 Silvestre – One who’s head is shaped even more like a kidney than an actual kidney.
-Can also be used to describe a doomed diagonal ball across the pitch, or what Gabriel Obertan used to look like before he was subjected to that torture where two horses pull you in either direction.
+Can also be used to describe a doomed diagonal ball across the pitch, or what Gabriel Obertan used to look like before his face was stretched.

-Small-timery – The act of proving you’re not really a real football club because you don’t know how to act like one.
-For example: Claiming the reason you lost 4-0 at Old Trafford was because “you never get those at the Stretford End”; “Song 2″ by Blur plays whenever you score during a home game; Majority of home fans only turn up when they’re interested in watching the away team; You are Wigan Athletic, etc.
+Small-time – Claiming the reason you lost 4-0 at Old Trafford was because “you never get those at the Stretford End”; “Song 2” by Blur plays whenever you score during a home game; Majority of home fans only turn up when they’re interested in watching the away team; You are Wigan Athletic, etc.

 Smiling – Something that apparently Mario Balotelli, and only Mario Balotelli, doesn’t do enough